GihanMarasinghaOrg/modern_maths_lean/README.md

 2. Go to the [GitHub Repository](https://github.com/GihanMarasinghaOrg/modern_maths_lean).
     * Click on the green "Code" button
     * Click on the Codespaces tab and
-    * Click "Create codespace on main"
+    * Click "Create codespace on main".
+This creates a codespace (a remote virtual machine) on which you will run the Lean project.
-    * Wait until the documentation appears.
-This may take a few minutes.
+    * It may take several minutes to build the codespace.
+Be patient.
+      You only need to create the codespace once.
+In future, you can save time by using the codespace you have built.
+    * Once Visual Studio Code opens, wait a little while until the documentation appears in the right-hand pane.

 If you are viewing this in Visual Studio Code, then you should: